khakhalin/notes/keywords/boosting.md

 In many ways, AdaBoost goes against the conventional wisdom for classification: it doesn't try to build a good classifier, but instead uses a lot of crappy ones.
 It does not try to identify important variables, or isolate important features using dimensionality reduction, but instead, it thrives in this high-D multi-variable space.

 It is also possible to use boosting with custom loss functions: for example, one can put more weight in false-positives compared to false-negatives, or ther other way around.

+## Bagging vs Boosting comparison

+* Bagging tends to decrease variance, but not necessarily bias (biases of different models would just average).
+Boosting tends to reduce both variance and bias.
+* Conversely, Bagging does not overfit (each weak learning may overfit, but these effects will cancel out), while Boosting can overfit very easily, by slicing space ever thinner around every point.
+* Except for the very last step, bagging can happen in parallel, while boosting is by definition sequential, and so not easily parallelizable.
+* Compared to many other ML methods, both bagging and boosting are very fast.

 # Refs